AliceNN-ucdenver/Iasa/workshop_intro.md

-Of course.
-Here is the report in Markdown format.

 # Engineering in the Agentic Age: A Framework for Maintainable and Secure AI-Assisted Development

 ## Part I: The New Paradigm of Software Development